Now that most businesses have spent the Paycheck Protection Program (PPP) loan funds, it is time to apply for forgiveness.

 Start pulling together the information needed to file the PPP loan forgiveness application.
 However, do not file the application with the bank until either 1) additional guidance is received regarding the period in which the expenses paid through the PPP loan are disallowed or 2) legislation is passed, reversing the non-deductibility of expenses.

-Also be sure that any data used to support your PPP Loan application be retained, as the government may audit the application (once submitted) for up to 6 years.
+Also be sure that any data used to support your PPP Loan forgiveness application be retained, as the government may audit the application (once submitted) for up to 6 years.

 For more information, please contact us at 401-831-0200.